City of Tempe, AZ

 Public Comment and Meetings

 - Public comment was taken from April 28 to May 14, 2025.
-Read the comments PDF
+Read the public comments from April to May 2025 PDF

 - April 28, 2025 PowerPoint Presentation PDF